NGI-TRUSTCHAIN/DUME/README.md

 [Download TheiaVision App](https://play.google.com/store/apps/details?id=com.logimade.theia_vision_app)

+[TheiaVision_App](TheiaVision_App/README.md): Documentation for Theia Vision App.
 ## Getting Started

 To get started with any of these components, follow the instructions below.

+### AI Models API

+The **AI Models API** provides a collection of machine learning and deep learning models designed to process and analyze data for TheiaVision and other integrated applications.
+This API supports functionalities such as image recognition, object detection, and data anonymization, ensuring efficient and scalable AI-driven solutions.

+[AI Models API Documentation](AIModelsAPI/README.md): Detailed information about the AI Models API.

 ### Solid Server